Lumaphore/.github/profile/README.md

 Physical mail seems to be the last big unencrypted system in the world.

 Fraud costs the global economy trillions of dollars a year.
-Mail fraud is brtual, and opens people up to identity theft and losing their life savings.
+Mail fraud is brutal, and opens people up to identity theft and losing their life savings.
 It's estimated that [1.7 million packages are stolen per day in the US]() *alone*.

-The benefits of encrypted paper with Lumaphore are two-fold.
+The benefits of encrypted paper with Lumaphore are many.

 1) Nobody can read your Lumaphore-encrypted post, and if they can't read it, mail fraud resulting from stolen bank statements, medical documents and checks is a thing of the past.